 The chemicals with frequency of detection below 25% in either the background dataset or Site dataset are: antimony, boron, chromium (VI), selenium, silver, and tin.
-To evaluate these chemicals, an analysis of the comparability of the datasets was performed (Table 3).
-The frequencies of detection were compared using the Chi-squared test of independence with a threshold p-value of 0.05.
+To evaluate these chemicals, an analysis of the comparability of the datasets was performed (Tables 4A-D).
+The frequencies of detection for the Background and Site datasets were compared using the

+Fisher's exact test with a threshold p-value of 0.051.
 For chemicals with similar detection limits in the Site and background datasets, failing this test indicates a difference between the Site and background datasets which results in the chemical carried forward as a COPC.
 Chemicals that pass the test can be evaluated further on the basis of detected concentrations.
 The standard procedure is to reevaluate the Gilbert's toolbox using only the detections.
-However, the detection count in the RZ-A background dataset is 7 for boron and 3 or fewer for all other the chemicals with detection frequency less than 25%.
-Therefore, EDA was performed to evaluate whether chemicals which passed the Chi-squared test are consistent with background.
+However, the detection count in the RZ-A background dataset is 7 for boron and 3 or fewer for all other chemicals with detection frequency less than 25%.
+Therefore, EDA was performed to evaluate whether chemicals which passed the Fisher's exact test are consistent with background.
 The results of comparability evaluations and EDAs for each of these chemicals with low detection frequencies are discussed below.

-Antimony - The frequency of detection for antimony is below 25% in the RZ-A background dataset for the 0 to 10 feet bgs interval only (10%).
+Antimony - The frequency of detection for antimony is below 25% in the RZ-A background dataset for the 0 to 10 fbgs interval only (10%).
 The Site detection limits are similar to the RZ-A background dataset.
-Antimony failed the Chi-squared test for independence in RZ-B and RZ-C. By inspection of the summary statistics and statistical plots (box plot and qq-plot) for RZ-D and RZ-E, it can be determined that the Site datasets are consistent with the background dataset.
-Antimony is retained as a COPC in RZ-B and RZ-C for the 0 to 10 feet bgs depth interval.
+Antimony failed the Fisher's exact test in RZ-B and RZ-C. By inspection of the summary statistics and statistical plots (box plot and qq-plot) for RZ-D, it can be determined that the Site dataset is consistent with the background dataset, and in RZ-E, there are 1 or 2 higher values.
+Antimony is retained as a COPC in RZ-B, RZ-C, and RZ-E for the 0 to 10 fbgs depth interval.

-Boron - The frequency of detection for boron is below 25% in the RZ-A background dataset for the 0 to 10 feet bgs depth interval only (23%).
+Boron - The frequency of detection for boron is below 25% in the RZ-A background dataset for the 0 to 10 fbgs depth interval only (23%).
 The detection limits for boron are similar between the Site and background datasets.
-Boron failed the Chi-squared test of independence in RZ-E only.
-By inspection of the summary statistics and statistical plots, it can be determined that the Site datasets are above the background dataset for RZ-B, RZ-C, and RZ-D. Boron is retained as a COPC in all remediation zones for the 0 to 10 feet bgs depth interval.
+Boron failed the Fisher's exact test in RZ-C and RZ-E. By inspection of the summary statistics and statistical plots, it can be determined that the Site datasets are above the background dataset for RZ-B, RZ-C, and RZ-D. Boron is retained as a COPC in all remediation zones for the 0 to 10 fbgs depth interval.

-Chromium (VI) - The frequency of detection for chromium (VI) is below 25% in the RZ-A background dataset for the 0 to 10 feet bgs (3%) and the 10 feet to UMCf depth intervals (0%).
+Chromium (VI) - The frequency of detection for chromium (VI) is below 25% in the RZ-A background dataset for the 0 to 10 fbgs (3%) and the 10 feet to UMCf depth intervals (0%).
 The detection limits are similar between the Site and background datasets.
-Chromium (VI) failed the chi-squared test of independence for the 0 to 10 feet bgs interval in RZ-B, RZ-C, and RZ-E and for the 10 feet bgs to UMCf interval in RZ-C, RZ-D, and RZ-E. By inspection of summary statistics and statistical plots, it can be determined that chromium (VI) is above background in RZ-D from 0 to 10 feet bgs and RZ-B from 10 feet bgs to UMCf.
+Chromium (VI) failed the Fisher's exact test for the 0 to 10 fbgs interval in RZ-B, RZ-C, and RZ-E and for the 10 fbgs to UMCf interval in RZ-C, RZ-D, and RZ-E. By inspection of summary statistics and statistical plots, it can be determined that chromium (VI) is above background in RZ-D from 0 to 10 fbgs and RZ-B from 10 fbgs to UMCf.
 Chromium (VI) is retained as a COPC for all remediation zones at both depth intervals.